 Evidence across a wide variety of attention paradigms shows that environmental cues can trigger adjustments to ongoing priorities for attending to relevant and irrelevant information.
 This context-specific control over attention suggests that cognitive control can be both automatic and flexible.
 For instance, in selective attention tasks, congruency effects are larger for items that appear in a context associated with infrequent conflict than in a context associated with frequent conflict.
 Since the to-be-presented context cannot be predicted or prepared for in advance, attention is assumed to be rapidly updated on-the-fly, triggered by the currently presented context.
 Context-specific control exemplifies how learning and memory processes can influence attention to enable cognitive flexibility.
 However, what determines the use of previously learned associations still remains unclear.
 In the current study, we examined whether task-relevance would influence the learning and use of context cues in a flanker task.
 Using a secondary counting task, context dimensions associated with differing levels of conflict were made task-relevant or -irrelevant across the experiment.
 In short, we found that making new contextual information task-relevant caused participants to ignore a previously learned context-attention association and adopt a new context-specific control strategy; all without changing the experimental stimuli.
 This result suggests that task-relevance is a key determinant of context-specific control.

 Selective attention is commonly investigated using interference paradigms such as the Stroop (1935) and flanker (Eriksen and Eriksen 1974) tasks, where participants identify a target while ignoring a response-congruent or -incongruent distractor.
-Performance is typically better on congruent versus incongruent trials and the difference-the congruency effect-taken as an index of attentional priorities.
+Typically, performance is better (quicker reaction times and higher accuracy) on congruent versus incongruent trials and the difference-the congruency effect-taken as an index of attentional priorities.
 Large congruency effects are thought to reflect ineffective filtering of the distracting stimuli whereas small congruency effects are thought to reflect effective filtering.
 By probing factors that systematically alter congruency effects, we can then make inferences about processes that control attentional filtering.
 For example, manipulating the frequency of conflict via the proportion of congruent versus incongruent trials has shown to influence the size of the congruency effect.
 Typically, a high proportion congruent experiment produces large congruency effects, whereas a low proportion congruent experiment produces small congruency effects (Logan and Zbrodoff 1979; Lowe and Mitterer 1982; West and Baylis 1998).
 This result is usually explained as strategic control, where participants increase attentional control under high-conflict demands and relax attentional control under low-conflict demands (Logan 1980; Logan, Zbrodoff, and Williamson 1984; Logan and Zbrodoff 1979; Lowe and Mitterer 1982).
 Recent work however, has demonstrated that attentional control is not only adjusted by top-down regulation, but can also be triggered automatically by environmental cues (Brosowsky and Crump 2018; Bugg and Crump 2012; Egner 2014; Fischer and Dreisbach 2015; King, Korb, and Egner 2012; Mayr and Bryck 2007).